The school years of Dame Muriel Spark

 Gillespie’s High School for Girls had a very special place in Muriel Spark’s heart and she had very fond memories of it.
 In the poems one can see youth but also maturity of expression and the dawn of future talent and greatness as a writer.

 The Rare Books Room holds eight numbers of Gillespie’s High School Magazine for the years 1931-1938.
 Spark’s early poems, eight altogether, are present in four of them (1931-4).
 At the end of the magazine from 1935 there is a note concerning ‘Pupils who gained Day School Certificates (Higher) in 1934’, with Muriel S. Camberg amongst them.
 Also in the issues for years 1932 and 1933 there is a mention of Muriel Camberg gaining prizes in English, Latin, Mathematics and Science.
-If you would like to find out more, all the numbers of Gillespie’s High School Magazine will be available in the Rare Books Reading Room very soon.
+If you would like to find out more, Gillespie’s High School Magazine is available to consult in the Rare Books Reading Room at the shelfmark Webb.5.1.434.